 Are you still sighing with disappointment each time you take a pregnancy test?
 If you are having a difficult time conceiving, there are a number of possible reasons.
-Many of these reasons are very complex, and you need to discuss them with your doctor.
+Many of these reasons are very complex, and you need to discuss them with fertility specialists like Cryos International since they can give the best advice on how to deal with infertility.
 But sometimes, you can do something as simple as making a healthy lifestyle choice to help you get pregnant.

 The healthier your lifestyle is, the higher your fertility levels are likely to be.
 Here are a few simple recommendations for healthy lifestyle choices that could improve your chances of getting pregnant.